 Another way to tell if white gold is real is to look for yellow tinges in the metal.
 As we mentioned earlier, white gold is made by mixing pure gold with other metals, and pure gold has a yellow color.
 Therefore, white gold is not completely white, but rather has a slight yellowish hue.
 This is especially noticeable in higher karat white gold, which has more pure gold content.

 If your white gold jewelry is completely white, it might be a sign that it is not real white gold, or that it has a thick layer of rhodium plating that masks the natural color of the metal.
+This plating can also affect the shine and durability of the jewelry, and it might need to be reapplied over time to maintain its bright white appearance.

 White Gold Comes with Karat Stamps